barraponto/js-quickconvert/README.md

 ### new Unit()

-Creates a new uninitialezed unit.
+Creates a new uninitialized unit.

 ### new Unit(str)